reiaguilera/ng-walkthrough/README.md

 # Demo

 A demo was created to show:
- * The 2 basic transparency overlay types in 3 demoes fitting the screenshot examples -  one basic template, one with arrows, and the last freestyle one using transclude.
+ * The 2 basic transparency overlay types in 3 demos fitting the screenshot examples -  one basic template, one with arrows, and the last freestyle one using transclude.
  * The tip mode walkthrough
 [Demo can be found here](http://plnkr.co/edit/kHM9zHCxAA3gPYvedmdw?p=preview)